farosch/hacs_hp_aruba_switch/CI_CD_PIPELINE.md

 ## Overview

+The HP/Aruba Switch integration uses G### On Any Branch Push

+You should see **3 checks**:
+1. ✅ `Test and Release / test` - Unit tests with Python 3.13
+2. ✅ `Validate with hassfest / validate` - Home Assistant validation
+3. ✅ `Validate / validate-hacs` - HACS validation

+### On Main Branch Push

+You should see **4 checks**:
+1. ✅ `Test and Release / test` - Unit tests with Python 3.13
+2. ✅ `Validate with hassfest / validate` - Home Assistant validation
+3. ✅ `Validate / validate-hacs` - HACS validation
-The HP/Aruba Switch integration uses GitHub Actions for automated testing, validation, and releasing.
+4. ✅ `Test and Release / release` - Release creation (if all conditions met)r automated testing, validation, and releasing.
 The pipeline consists of three independent workflows that work together to ensure code quality and proper Home Assistant/HACS compliance.

 ## Workflow Architecture